wpatter6/RedditChart/README.md

 # RedditChart
 Creates a widget on Reddit in the lower right hand corner which displays a pie chart showing which subreddits are most displayed on the current page.
 Works on /r/all, /r/popular, user pages, and user multi's.

 Install in your browser by first installing [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) in FireFox or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) in Chrome.
-Then [click this link](https://github.com/wpatter6/RedditChart/raw/master/RedditChart.user.js) to install.
+Then [click this link](https://github.com/wpatter6/RedditChart/raw/master/RedditChart.user.js) to install this script.

 It also creates a distinct color for each subreddit which is used in both the pie chart, and on the page itself.